-multidisciplinary major in European studies, BA degree-language stream - multidisciplinary major in European studies, BA degree - history stream - multidisciplinary major in European studies, BA degree - English literature and fine arts stream General Studies A student may choose to pursue a BA or a BSc in general studies.
+- major in environmental studies, BA degree - major in geography, BA degree - minor in environmental studies - minor and concentration in Geography See Faculty of Natural and Applied Sciences program checklist section for the BSc offerings.
+General Studies A student may choose to pursue a BA or a BSc in general studies.
 These programs incorporate academic study in a combination of disciplines.
 This is particularly suitable for students whose areas of interest extend beyond the usual disciplinary boundaries.
-A BA in general studies is available by combining a minimum of two minors (24 sem. hrs. each), at least one of which is not a natural or applied science.
-A BSc in general studies is available by combining a minimum of two minors (24 sem. hrs. each) in the natural sciences.
-For more depth, students may choose to do a concentration (30 sem. hrs.) in one or both cases.
-Program Checklists and Requirements:

-• Major in General Studies, B.A. degree History Department of History, Political and International Studies Paul Rowe, Ph,D., Chair Darren Provost, Ph.D., Coordinator The history program within the Department of Geography, History, and Political and International Studies offers: - an honours major in history, leading to a BA (honours) degree - a major in history, leading to a BA degree - a concentration in history - a minor in history History students will become aware of the processes of change and the development of peoples, institutions, environments, and ideas over time.
-They will investigate how peoples and societies unfolded in response to beliefs, ideas, passions, and material and social conditions.
+A BA in general studies is available by combining a minimum of two minors (24 credit hours each), at least one of which is not a natural or applied science.
+A BSc in general studies is available by combining a minimum of two minors (24 credit hours each) in the natural sciences.
+For more depth, students may choose to do a concentration (30 credit hours) in one or both cases.
+Program Checklists and Requirements: • Major in General Studies, B.A. degree History Department of History, Political and International Studies Robynne Healey, Ph.D., Chair Robynne Healey, Ph.D., Coordinator The history program within the Department of Geography, History, and Political and International Studies offers: - an honours major in history, leading to a BA (honours) degree - a major in history, leading to a BA degree - a concentration in history - a minor in history History students will become aware of the processes of change and the development of peoples, institutions, environments, and ideas over time They will investigate how peoples and societies unfolded in response to beliefs, ideas, passions, and material and social conditions.
 With change continuing today, the study of history prepares students to make sense of this unfolding process.
 Awareness of history is a prerequisite for informed citizenship and for understanding how to live as a person of faith in the world.
 Furthermore, government and business employers are becoming more concerned about understanding political issues, social problems, and public attitudes.
 Knowledgeable and thoughtful historians can be effective leaders in gaining and sharing an understanding of culture and thus making informed decisions.
 TWU's Laurentian Leadership Centre in Ottawa gives students an opportunity to study Canada's history while also completing an internship that enables them to apply their historical skills in a government or industry setting.
 Graduates with a background in history can look for employment in government-related service, administration, business, archives and museums, and teaching.
 This program is an excellent pre professional program for law, librarianship, ministerial training, journalism, broadcasting, and administration.
 The insight, skills of analysis and communication, and dispositions acquired in this field are increasingly recognized as a key to success in today's world.
 Program Checklists and Requirements: